 The "Why does this matter" is a key component of building a strong story.
 Plenty of things can always go wrong, but not all of them will move your story along toward the climax.
 (Even if that climax is still 70,000 words away).
 Knowing why it matters not only clarifies the character's motivation, it clarifies plot and stakes.

 There are bound to be some scenes where you find you can't answer one or more of these questions very well.
 Usually the "what are they trying to do" and "why does it matter" ones.
 This is a good indicator that this scene might not be needed, or it's missing the goals and narrative drive to advance the story.
-These are scenes you might want to focus on first.
+These are scenes you might want to edit first.
 Either cut them, or find a way to make them work.
+Sometimes all it takes is having the protagonist say what it is they're trying to do to make it all clear and refocus the scene.
+Not every edit needs to be a substantial one.

 This list is also good for checking chapter breaks.
 Does every chapter end on something that leaves the reader hanging and wanting to know what happens next?
 Do the chapters clearly build toward your climax?

-Lastly, look at your overall character motivations.
-Do all those "reasons why" work to answer the story question?
-(What the book is about.
-You one-line sentence that sums up the book).
+Sometimes we get so caught up in how the plot unfolds, we forget to make sure the characters are doing all this great things for a plausible reason.
+Ask yourself if those reasons work to answer the story question--what the book is about, that one-line sentence that sums up the book.
 Is the character acting in a way that makes sense given their personality and that situation, or are they acting just because plot tells them to?
 Do the motivation get more desperate as the story progresses? (a good indicator of rising stakes) Does the resolution fulfill the motivations and the reasons for acting?

-Getting a look at the big picture goes a long way toward polishing the details.
-Because by the time you get to those, you'll know your story is solid and all you have to worry about is making the text sing.
+Getting a look at the big picture goes a long way toward making the overall revision process easier.
+By the time you get to the polishing stage, you'll know your story is solid and all you have to worry about is making the text sing.

 What do you look for in a first draft?